 4.2 Electronics Constraints

 The major components the Barbot will utilize are as follows: LCD screen, stepper motor, Raspberry Pi, and Linear Actuator.
-LCD screen will be communicated through standard serial protocol to save output pins.
+LCD screen will communicate through standard serial protocol to save output pins.
 Stepper motors and linear actuator will be controlled by the PWM protocol.
 Both motors require 12-volt[2] to operate, thus, we might need external voltage sources or amplifiers for desired behavior.
 Microcontroller receives the alcohol information from Raspberry Pi via the SPI protocol.
 Microcontroller can process the info to operate motors to create pre-designed drinks or custom drinks.

 4.3 Thermal/Power Constraints